 Many people take Xanax recreationally or without a prescription.
 This is popular for those especially who take uppers and want to come down so they can sleep.
 These users usually describe the feeling as sedating or calming.

 Xanax has the exact opposite feelings from some drugs, such as cocaine, that produce a “high” or euphoric feeling.
 Xanax users describe feeling more relaxed, quiet, and tired.
 Xanax users, because of the relaxed feeling, have also claimed to have an appetite increase and will tend to overindulge in food.

 These feelings may lead to falling asleep or passing out for a few hours.
 Some people have also reported memory loss or blacking out and not remembering what happened for several hours.
-Higher doses will have stronger effects.
-These stronger effects can lead to dangerous activities because of the loss of inhibitions.
+Higher doses will have more potent effects, and these more substantial effects can lead to dangerous activities because of the loss of inhibitions.
 Some may shoplift, drive under the influence, or get into fights.
-Some users have found themselves waking up a few hours later after the effects have worn off in jail.
+Some users have found themselves waking up a few hours after the effects have worn off in jail.

 Xanax Abuse is Dangerous

 Those who abuse Xanax don’t have a specific age, but most tend to be adolescents.
 They may have gotten them from a friend or found them in their parent’s medicine cabinet.
 College students are especially at risk for dependency since their abuse rate for these drugs has peaked in recent years.
 SAMHSA notes those rates are higher among individuals with mental illness, too, touting 31.6 percent of college students who abused prescription drugs in 2010 had a mental health disorder, compared to 15 percent of those who did not have a mental health disorder.
 Sometimes Xanax is abused with other drugs and especially is common to use to come down off of uppers such as cocaine or ecstasy.